biancajoseph101/super-duper-octo-invention/README.md

 ### **_Description_**

 A website created in preparation for moving to Australia.
-A detailed description of different cities with different 'bucket list' experiences that I would like to experience in each city, as well as commentary on cities I have been to and how it was.
+A detailed description of different cities with different things to do.
+Including a personal 'bucket list' of experiences that I would like to experience in each city, with a possible future update on cities I have been to and how it was(reviews and travel tips).

 ---